Aliases for GATA3 Gene

 This gene encodes a protein which belongs to the GATA family of transcription factors.
 The protein contains two GATA-type zinc fingers and is an important regulator of T-cell development and plays an important role in endothelial cell biology.
 Defects in this gene are the cause of hypoparathyroidism with sensorineural deafness and renal dysplasia. [provided by RefSeq, Nov 2009]

 GeneCards Summary for GATA3 Gene

 GATA3 (GATA Binding Protein 3) is a Protein Coding gene.
 Diseases associated with GATA3 include hypoparathyroidism, sensorineural deafness, and renal dysplasia and renal dysplasia.
-Among its related pathways are Hemostasis and Glucocorticoid receptor regulatory network.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription coactivator activity.
+Among its related pathways are Platelet activation, signaling and aggregation and Factors involved in megakaryocyte development and platelet production.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
 An important paralog of this gene is GATA5.

 UniProtKB/Swiss-Prot for GATA3 Gene

 Transcriptional activator which binds to the enhancer of the T-cell receptor alpha and delta genes.
 Binds to the consensus sequence 5-AGATAG-3.
 Required for the T-helper 2 (Th2) differentiation process following immune and inflammatory responses.